Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
 3. Click the **Users** tab from the left navigation.
-4. If you're a user of multiple organizations, select the organization you want to view from the _Users_ dropdown menu.
+4. If you're a user of multiple organizations, select the organization you want to view from the *Users* dropdown menu.
-5. Click the **\+ User** button in the upper-right corner.
+5. Click the **User** button in the upper-right corner.
 6. Enter the user's email address.
-7. Select the user's roles from the _Org Roles_ dropdown menu.
+7. Select the user's roles from the *Org Roles* dropdown menu.
 One platform role and zero, one or more service roles can be selected.
 Administrators can manage all users and applications in the organization.
 8. In the **Teams** list, select the teams, if any, to which the user should be added.
-9. Select the role the new organization member will fulfill on their assigned team from the _Roles_ dropdown menu.
+9. Select the role the new organization member will fulfill on their assigned team from the *Roles* dropdown menu.
 10. Click **Save**.

 An email invitation is sent to the user, providing a link to confirm their membership.